arcus/Arcus_Labs_Orientation/new_data_contribution.md

 ![Graphic representation of the lifecycle of research data in Arcus](media/data_life_cycle.png)

 Arcus maintains a lifecycle of all archived research data.
 All data archived with Arcus is available to other CHOP researchers for reuse.
-This data is discoverable through three CHOP supported data discovery platforms: Arcus Cohort Discovery, Arcus Variant Browser and the Gene Data Catalog.
+This data is discoverable through three Arcus data discovery tools: Arcus Cohort Discovery, Arcus Variant Browser and the Gene Data Catalog.

 - **Arcus Cohort Discovery**: filters unidentified clinical data based on the cohort for the research data set
-- **Arcus Omics Variant Browse**: view and filter all annotated variant information for all genomic files in the Arcus archives
+- **Arcus Omics Variant Browser**: view and filter all annotated variant information for all genomic files in the Arcus archives
 - **Gene Data Catalog**: view the metadata (data about the data) for all the research collections within Arcus, and easily request data

 The [Gene Data Catalog](https://chop.alationcloud.com) is available to everyone with CHOP credentials.
 Access to Arcus Cohort Discovery and Omics Variant Browser requires completion of the CITI Human Subjects Protection training and agreement to the Arcus Terms of Use, in addition to CHOP credentials.
 For more information about accessing the Arcus tools, [see this Job Aid](https://assets.arcus.chop.edu/arcus_education_assets/job_aids/arcus_cohort_discovery.pdf).